MGAMZ/Intuitive_CT_Augmentation_Using_Polar-Sine-Based_Piecewise_Distortion_for_Cancer_Segmentation/readme.md

-# Intuitive CT Augmentation Using Polar-Sine-Based Piecewise Distortion for Cancer Segmentation
+# Intuitive Axial Augmentation Using Polar-Sine-Based Piecewise Distortion for Medical Slice-Wise Segmentation

 *Preview* Implementation of the paper